 Chemicals, tobacco, alcohol, animal food products

 This is a completely organic farm.
 We do not use chemical pesticides, nor do we use personal care products that can damage the environment.
 We do not cook with oil.
 We do our best to have the smallest environmental impact possible.
 We make our own soaps.
 We do not use commercial cleaning solvents.
 Absolutely no smoking, drugs, animal food products or alcohol permitted on the property.
 If smoking, drugs, or inebriation is part of your lifestyle, this is not the place for you.

 Necessity: a “Plan B”

 We are a couple whom have lived a diverse life in the states.
 Like many, we arrived in Costa Rica as tourists, and fell in love with the the beauty of the countryside, the friendly people and the culture.
-We bought the 9 acre property over ten years ago and one or both of us have lived here full-time, ever since.
+We bought the 9 acre property over fourteen years ago and one or both of us have lived here full-time, ever since.
 Meeting new people and sharing experiences while learning about this country of Costa Rica has been a real joy and we hope to continue in that direction.
 We look forward to sharing the experience with you!